hawk327/jupy/README.md

 # jupy
-First trial of Jupyter Notebook setup <!--- test a comment here -->
+Example of of Jupyter Notebook setup <!--- test a comment here -->

 # Example Jupyter notebook with Binder <!--- & Colab integration -->